livejs/frankenjs-2017/script.md

 (**change**)

-The program's development started 2 years ago and it is the result of my adventure into audio visualisation using JavaScript.
+The program's development started over 2 years ago and it is the result of my adventure into audio visualisation using JavaScript.

 Before I show it to you, I'm going to go over the technologies used within modV to create the visualisations.